Pradeepa Dharmadasa

-Pothupitiya Kankanamge Pradeepa Nirmali Hemamali Dharmadasa, (born 26 January 1964 as ප්රදීපා ධර්මදාස [Sinhala]), popularly as Pradeepa Dharmadasa, is a Sri Lankan musician, playback singer and former stage drama actress in Sri Lankan theatre and television.
+Pothupitiya Kankanamge Pradeepa Nirmali Hemamali Dharmadasa (born 26 January 1964 as ප්රදීපා ධර්මදාස [Sinhala]), popularly known as Pradeepa Dharmadasa, is a Sri Lankan musician, playback singer and former stage drama actress in Sri Lankan theatre and television.

 Personal life

 She was born on 26 January 1964 in Rawatawatta, Moratuwa as the second in a family of four children.
 Her father Pothupitiya Kankanamge Dharmadasa worked at the Agriculture and Govi Jana Seva Department.
 Her mother Meda Gamage Hema Dharmadasa was a housewife.
 She has one elder sister and two younger brothers.
 His closest brother died by drowning in the sea.
 She studied at Princess of Wales' College, Moratuwa where she met her mentor Somalatha Subasinghe.
 She studied dancing at Vajira-Chitrasena Academy, and later learned music at `Kala Bhoomi’, Nugegoda.
 After finishing A/Ls, she followed a drama course at Subasinghe’s 'Sri Lanka Youth Theatre Foundation'.

 She completed a master's degree in sociology from the University of Kelaniya.
 She also holds an Excellence in Music Scholarship from Bhatkhande Music Institute Deemed University, India.
 After returning, she completed a Diploma in Writing and Mass Communication from the University of Sri Jayewardenepura as well as a Diploma in English from the Kirkwood Institute of Education, USA.

 Pradeepa is married to Cabinet Minister Honorable Dullas Daham Kumara Alahapperuma who has been a parliamentarian.
 The couple has two sons – Mahima Induwara (born in 1995) and Kaushika Nalanda (born in 1996).
 Mahima started education from Royal College and Kaushika from Ananda College.
 Later they both went to Lyceum International.